Solved: Virtual Machine Disk Consolidation Is Needed (2 Ways)

 To solve the VMware virtual machine disk consolidation is needed error, you just need to perform disk consolidation properly after ruling out the above possible factors.

-In this section, I will introduce 2 proven ways of how to do virtual machine disk consolidation.
+In this section, I will introduce 2 proven ways of how to perform VM disk consolidation to remove the error.

 Way 1.
 Manually consolidate virtual disks via VMware ESXi web client